4.4 Exporting to and Importing from Excel Files

 Then create a list named my_list with df1 as the first element and df2 as the second element.

 1. Write R code to set working directory to the desktop, then export my_list into an excel file named list.xlsx.
 How many sheets are there in the excel file?
-What’s in each sheet?
+What are the contents in each sheet?